leocr03/backend-stack-demo/README.md

 * To see API Specification:

-    * Build and start stack to see the API spencification
+    * Build and start stack to see the API specification

     * Access here: [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)

+## Future Work

+* Integration Tests with Wiremock

+    * More Meaningful Entities

+    * Validation

+* Transaction Management

+* Authentication

+* Security